Lloyds Banking Group PLC (LYG) to Issue Semi-Annual Dividend of $0.11 on June 8th

 Lloyds Banking Group PLC (NYSE:LYG) declared a Semi-Annual dividend on Thursday, March 19th, Zacks reports.
-Investors of record on Friday, April 17th will be given a dividend of 0.105 per share by the financial services provider on Monday, June 8th.
+Investors of record on Friday, April 17th will be paid a dividend of 0.105 per share by the financial services provider on Monday, June 8th.
 This represents a yield of 12%.
-The ex-dividend date is Thursday, April 16th.
-This is a boost from Lloyds Banking Group’s previous Semi-Annual dividend of $0.06.
+The ex-dividend date of this dividend is Thursday, April 16th.
+This is an increase from Lloyds Banking Group’s previous Semi-Annual dividend of $0.06.

 Lloyds Banking Group plc provides banking and financial services under the Lloyds Bank, Halifax, Bank of Scotland, and Scottish Widows brands in the United Kingdom and internationally.
 It operates through three segments: Retail, Commercial Banking, and Insurance and Wealth.
 The Retail segment offers a range of financial service products, including current accounts, savings accounts, mortgages, motor finance, unsecured consumer loans, leasing solutions, and credit cards to personal and small business customers.